RR-project-group/TC-AcceleratedMonteCarloSimulation/readme.md

-# Monte Carlo Simulation with PyTorch (Black-Scholes & LMM)
+# Monte Carlo Simulation with Tensorflow (Black-Scholes & LMM)

-This project demonstrates how to accelerate financial Monte Carlo simulations using PyTorch.
+This project demonstrates how to accelerate financial Monte Carlo simulations using Tensorflow.
 We implement both baseline and low-precision (bfloat16) version.
 We also leaverage Tensor Core acceleration for the execution speed optimization.

 ## Features
 - Black-Scholes option pricing with Monte Carlo simulation